8x8c/threefish-512/README.md

 Must Trust the System: Because the tool runs on your system, if that machine is compromised (e.g., keylogger, rootkit, or malware), an attacker could capture the password or the memory-stored keys.
 This is not a specific flaw in the app, but a general caveat of software encryption in a compromised environment.

+# Overall Security Assessment
+The application uses well-regarded building blocks:

+Threefish-512 (secure block cipher)

+Argon2id (robust password hashing)

+HMAC-SHA512 (strong message authentication)

+Threat Model: It’s designed to protect data at rest when you’re storing or transmitting files, assuming an attacker does not know your password.
+Practical Attack Path: The easiest route for an attacker is typically to guess or steal your password, or to compromise the system where encryption is done.
+The cryptographic primitives themselves are very solid for typical usage.

+For everyday usage, this is quite strong if you choose a long, random password and the system environment is secure.
+If you’re extremely high profile (like a nation-state target), you’d want even more robust operational security, possibly specialized hardware, and best practices around secure passphrase generation and OS-level protections.
+In conclusion, this tool is “secure enough” for most personal or professional use-cases, so long as you use a strong password and keep your environment clean.
+It leverages standard, modern cryptography in a straightforward manner with no known vulnerabilities in its approach.